ese5180/iot-venture-f25-helldivers/README.md

 We would also start earlier field-style tests to measure real LTE-M and GNSS behavior, and then tune task priorities, retry intervals, and logging based on measured performance rather than only lab conditions.

-### Change your system design after this development cycle
+### Change system design after this development cycle

 The overall architecture would stay mostly the same.
 LTE-M is a good choice for remote barns and pastures, and AWS IoT provides a scalable, industry-standard back-end.
 The existing IMU and environmental sensors also match our target use case.